 Alcohol abuse is a common problem across the country and can become a devastating issue very quickly.
-Many individuals struggle with alcohol abuse deal with the combination of binge drinking, depression, and anxiety.
+Many individuals who struggle with alcohol abuse deal with the combination of binge drinking, depression, and anxiety.
 Tragically, these co-occurring disorders can create a situation that feels impossible for many to escape.
 Thankfully, options like a residential alcohol addiction treatment program can help you to manage abuse and restore a person’s sober life.
 Reach out to The Ranch at 717.969.9126 today to learn how we can help.

 Binge drinking often begins at a young age.
 Some start excessively drinking in high school while others begin in college.
 In many cases, binge drinking can be connected to other mental health conditions.
-For example, a study entitled “An Examination of Depressive Symptoms and Drinking Patterns in First-Year College Students” found that binge drinking, depression, and anxiety were widespread in the first year of college.
+Binge drinking, depression, and anxiety are widespread in the first year of college.
 Students taken away from their parents – some for the first time – and placed hours away may find themselves very lonely and confused.
 Many may be going through social anxiety – trying to fit in with new and strange people – and suffer from disassociation.
 As a result, they may turn to binge drinking as a way of managing their anxiety and depression.
 At least, that’s what they think is happening.
-Unfortunately, binge drinking doesn’t stop depression or anxiety but make them worse.
+Unfortunately, binge drinking doesn’t stop depression or anxiety but makes them worse.
 However, people often believe that alcohol helps with these symptoms.
 Thus, they fall into a pattern of adverse drinking that becomes a lifestyle, not just a habit.
-That’s why, as reported in the study “Social Anxiety Disorder and Alcohol Abuse,” so many people with social anxiety turn to binge drinking.
+That’s why so many people with social anxiety turn to binge drinking.

 How This Situation Worsens